TwistPHP/TwistPHP/docs/installation/1-Wizard.md

 #Wizard Installation (Recommended)

-Download a copy of the TwistPHP framework from the our website, you will find the latest version on our homepage.
+Download the latest copy of [TwistPHP](https://github.com/TwistPHP/TwistPHP/releases/latest).

-Extract the archive and copy the contents of the `/dist` folder into the `public_html` directory of your website.
+Extract the archive and copy the contents of the `/dist` folder into your website's `public_html` directory.

 Your directory should now look like this: